12 Jyotirlingas of India: Legends, Locations, and Significance

 Image Source

-According to the Shiva Purana (4.15), when Lord Kartikeya returned to Mount Kailash, Sage Narada informed him about the marriage of Lord Ganesha and corrupted his mind (Lord Ganesha is a younger brother of him, and he got upset because he was supposed to get married before him).
-Upset Kartikeya went to Mount Krauncha for ascetic practice against his parents’ advice.
+According to the Shiva Purana (4.15), when Lord Kartikeya returned to Mount Kailash, Sage Narada informed him about the marriage of Lord Ganesha and corrupted his mind (Lord Ganesha is a younger brother of his, and he got upset because he was supposed to get married before him).
+Upset, Kartikeya went to Mount Krauncha for ascetic practice against his parents’ advice.
 His distressed parents went there to convince him, but he went further out of disregard for their love.
-Lord Shiva and Goddess Parvati stayed behind assuming the fiery form.
+Lord Shiva and Goddess Parvati stayed behind, assuming the fiery form.
 After this, Lord Shiva started visiting him on every no-moon day and Goddess Parvati on full-moon day.

 3. Mahakaleshwar Jyotirlinga: